digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 There are four different sub-types of valid mapping transactions:

-* **Synchronizer Keys**: The mapping transaction of `\{+, D \rightarrow (p_{D}, \textrm{ct})\}^{s_{D}}` updates the keys for the synchronizer entities.
+* **Sync Domain Keys**: The mapping transaction of `\{+, D \rightarrow (p_{D}, \textrm{ct})\}^{s_{D}}` updates the keys for the sync domain entities.
 Valid qualifiers for `ct` are *identity*, *sequencer*, *mediator*.
-As every state update needs to be signed by the synchronizer, the synchronizer definition corresponds to the initial seed of the identity transaction stream `\{D \rightarrow (p_{D}, \textrm{identity})\}^{s_{D}}`.
+As every state update needs to be signed by the sync domain, the sync domain definition corresponds to the initial seed of the identity transaction stream `\{D \rightarrow (p_{D}, \textrm{identity})\}^{s_{D}}`.
-  If a participant knows the synchronizer ID of `D`, it can verify that this initial seed is correctly authorized by the owner of the key governing the unique identifier of the synchronizer ID.
+  If a participant knows the sync domain ID of `D`, it can verify that this initial seed is correctly authorized by the owner of the key governing the unique identifier of the sync domain ID.

 .. _owner-to-key-mapping:

 * **Owner to Key Mappings**: The mapping transaction `\{+, (N,I_k) \rightarrow (p_{l}, \textrm{ct})\}^{[\tilde{s}_{k}]}` updates
-  the keys that are associated with an owner such as a participant or a synchronizer entity.
+  the keys that are associated with an owner such as a participant or a sync domain entity.
   The key purposes can be *signing* and/or *encryption*.
 If more than one key is defined, all systems are supposed to use the key that was observed first and is still active.